Skip to main content

 Using multiple Conditions and Actions in a single Workflow

 Your Workflow may contain an unlimited number of consecutive Conditions and Actions.
-For example, you might want to set up the following:
+For example, you might want to set up the following automation:

-• For a missed call from a client with priority equal to 'VIP', you may want to send a Slack notification to a specific channel
+• For all calls from a client tagged as 'VIP', you want to send a Slack notification to a general channel to keep all agents aware.

-• For a missed call from a client with priority equal to VIP and value higher than 5k you may want to send a Slack notification to yourself
+• For a inbound calls from these a clients you want to send a Slack notification to priority support channel.

 For this use-case you would only need one Workflow:

-• Second Action: Send a Slack notification to myself
+• Second Action: Send a Slack notification to priority support channel

 If you need further assistance or have any questions, you can contact our Support team.
 We are always here to help you!